 Helbing has been based in Hamburg since the company was established in 1836.
 The Helbing brand holds an important place in the economic history of the city.
-Founded by Johann Peter Hinrich Helbing in 1836 and continued by his son, Christoph Heinrich Helbing, what began as a small company with five employees grew to become the largest spirits company in Imperial Germany.
+It was founded by Johann Peter Hinrich Helbing in 1836 and continued by his son Christoph Heinrich Helbing.
+What began as a small company with five employees grew to become the largest spirits company in Germany in the early 1900’s.

-By 1900 or so, more than 400 people were employed by Helbingsche Dampf-Kornbrennerei und Presshefe-Fabriken AG.
+By 1900 more than 400 people were employed by Helbingsche Dampf-Kornbrennerei und Presshefe-Fabriken AG.
 The company even operated branches in Paris, London and Liverpool.

 In 1927, Heinrich Helbing GmbH became a subsidiary of Norddeutsche Hefeindustrie AG, which then evolved into Deutsche Hefewerke GmbH – one of the largest yeast manufacturers in Europe.
 The city of Hamburg owes a great deal to the inventor of its oldest spirit brand.
-It is no coincidence, therefore, that local town squares, buildings, roads and even a school are named after Heinrich Helbing.
+It is no coincidence that local town squares, buildings, roads and even a school are named after Heinrich Helbing.

 The secret recipe is known only to the immediate family of the owners and is passed down from one generation to the next.
 Caraway (Carum carvi, also known as Persian cumin) is without doubt the oldest herb and medicinal plant in Europe, and it forms the basis of Helbing.
 The best-quality caraway is cultivated on the coast of northern Germany, where the humid marine climate provides the ideal conditions for its growth.
 Only selected caraway seeds are used to make the popular, unique spirit.

 Helbing is at home around the world and deserves its own spot in every refrigerator.
 Whether it is served as a special digestif as part of a restaurant dinner, as an after-dinner tipple following a hearty meal at home, as a round of drinks at the local pub or in a drink – there’s always a good reason to enjoy Helbing!